 National parks, biosphere reserves and nature parks are also known collectively as large-scale conservation areas because of their size.

+In 2009 National Nature Monuments were implemented in Germany's Federal Nature Conservation Act [BNatSchG; § 24 (4)].
 Other designations include 'natural monuments' under Section 28 of the Federal Nature Conservation Act, and 'protected landscape features' under Section 29.
 These are isolated or very small areas protecting individual creations of nature or landscape features with special importance for the ecosystem or for giving the landscape variety and structure.
 There are no national lists covering all such designations.
 The German states (Länder) can also place specific habitats under statutory protection (Section 30).
-In 2009 National Nature Monuments were implemented in Germany's Federal Nature Conservation Act [BNatSchG; § 24 (4)], but concrete conservation areas of this type are not yet established.

 The 2002 Federal Nature Conservation Act created a new statutory requirement for the Länder to set up a network of interlinked biotopes covering at least 10 percent of their area (Section 21 of the Act).
 Aims of the network include making an effective contribution to protecting biodiversity and conserving Germany's natural heritage.
 Areas making up the network must be legally safeguarded by giving them protected area status, primarily as nature conservation areas, national parks, biosphere reserves or Natura 2000 sites.

 The categories of protected areas set out in the Act also form the main basis for legally protecting areas making up the European Natura 2000 network (§§31-36 of the act) and the global network called for at the Fifth World Parks Congress in Durban (see COP 7 Decision VII/28).